FetchContent_MakeHermetic¶

 - build target "hfc_echo_${content_name}_install_dir"¶

-on the console.
+Prints the install directory for ${content_name} on the console.
 Warning!
 Depending on the build state, the install tree might not be populated (yet).

 - build target "hfc_list_${content_name}_STATIC_LIBRARIES_locations"¶

-Prints the list of static libraries of ${content_name}
+Prints the list of static libraries of ${content_name} on the console.

-Prints the list of shared libraries of ${content_name}
+Prints the list of shared libraries of ${content_name} on the console.

 - build target "hfc_list_${content_name}_MODULE_LIBRARIES_locations"¶

-Prints the list of module libraries of ${content_name}
+Prints the list of module libraries of ${content_name} on the console.

 - build target "hfc_list_${content_name}_UNKNOWN_LIBRARIES_locations"¶

-Prints the list of 'unknown type' libraries of ${content_name}
+Prints the list of 'unknown type' libraries of ${content_name} on the console.

 - build target "hfc_list_${content_name}_EXECUTABLES_locations"¶